Kumbalangi Nights

 Set in the eponymous fishing village of Kumbalangi in Kochi, Kerala, the film centres on the strained relationship between four brothers living together in a dysfunctional home, and how they ultimately stand up for each other as a family.
-Pushkaran came up with the idea for the film based on the time he spent in the village in his twenties.
-In 2011, he discussed the story with then-assistant director Narayanan, who decided to make his directorial debut with it.
-By 2016, Faasil and Pothan, both of whom had worked closely with Narayanan and Pushkaran on previous films, had agreed to co-produce the film.
-Narayanan then spent a year in Kumbalangi to understand its culture better, before shooting began in September 2018.
+Syam came up with the idea for the film based on the time he spent in the village in his twenties.
+In 2011, he discussed the story with then-assistant director Madhu, who decided to make his directorial debut with it.
+By 2016, Fahadh and Pothan, both of whom had worked closely with Madhu and Syam on previous films, had agreed to co-produce the film.
+Madhu then spent a year in Kumbalangi to understand its culture better, before shooting began in September 2018.

 The film was released in India and GCC territories on 7 February 2019.
 It received universal critical acclaim, and has been listed by several publications as one of the best Malayalam films of the decade.
-The film also achieved considerable commercial success at the box office, grossing ₹39 crore worldwide, against a budget of ₹6.5 crore and gained cult status.
+The film also achieved considerable commercial success at the box office, grossing ₹39 crore worldwide, against a budget of ₹6.5 crore and gained cult film status.
 It was premiered on 24 May 2019 at the Habitat International Film Festival in Delhi, and also at the International Film Festival of Kerala where it won the NETPAC Award for Best Malayalam Film (Special Mention).
 It won several awards, including three Asianet Film Awards, six Vanitha Film Awards, four Kerala State Film Awards, seven CPC Cine Awards and two SIIMA Awards.
-Faasil's character "Shammi" also developed a cult following with many of his dialogues becoming popular.
+Fahadh's character "Shammi" also developed a cult following with many of his dialogues becoming popular.

 Plot

-Saji, Bonny, Bobby and Frankie are four brothers living in a small, dilapidated house in the village of Kumbalangi.
+Saji, Bonny, Bobby and Franky are four brothers living in a small, dilapidated house in the village of Kumbalangi.
 Saji's father had married Bonny's mother, who then gave birth to Bobby and Franky.
-When their father dies, the mother abandons the boys to join a religious mission, leaving Saji to be the man of the house.
+When their father passes away, their mother abandons them to join a religious mission, leaving Saji to be the man of the house.
 Saji has anger management issues, and often gets into fights with Bobby, an unemployed youngster.
-Franky is ashamed of Saji and Bobby but gets along well with Bonny, who is mute and kind.
+Franky is ashamed of Saji and Bobby but gets along well with Bonny, who is mute.